ICURe - Northern Ireland, Scotland and the North of England

 NxNW ICURe Cohort A - Expectations

-The NxNW ICURe Cohort A competition is opening soon.
-Applications must be received by 6th July 2018.
+The NxNW ICURe Cohort A competition is now closed.
+Applications were to be received by 6th July 2018.
 If you are successful with your application and are offered a place on the programme, your team will be required to meet the following expectations:

 - Pre-Cohort A Bootcamp teleconference to discuss programme and expectations for the Entrepreneurial Lead w/c 30th July 2018

 - 3-day residential Cohort A bootcamp - w/c 6th August 2018.

 The Entrepreneurial Lead will be required to attend across all days.
 The Senior Researcher and Business Adviser must join at later points over the 3 days.
 Please note, due to the venue and delivery arrangements for the bootcamp, we are not able to accept additional team members to attend.
 Also, please note that the Entrepreneurial Lead and Senior Researcher roles can only be undertaken by one person per role (i.e. time cannot be split between two staff).

 - The Entrepreneurial Lead will have bi-weekly teleconferences with the Programme Manager and other programme teams and monthly reporting is required.